 Many diseases & illnesses have been tied to poor air quality.

 That’s sounds pretty crazy, right?

 And I’m not writing all of this to scare you.
 I’m just sharing what we’ve become aware of and how we made changes.

-So here are a few of the ways to clean the air in your home.
+So, let’s chat about a few of the natural ways to clean the air in your home.

 Volatile organic compounds – what you need to know!

 Ok, so what exactly are volatile organic compounds and why does it matter?

 Volatile organic compound (VOCs) are chemicals in many products that are in the home.
 Some common VOCs are formaldehyde, benzene, ethylene glycol, many other household fumes and odors.